oliveguy/tremolo/README.md

 ### Functionalities
 - Signup and login functions
 - Only login users can access course contents
-- All user information stored in DB(MongoDB)
+- All user information stored in DB(MongoDB) and password is encrypted by using bcrypt library
 - User information in account page which is dynamically changed depnding on user

 ### User Experiences